leibniz-psychology/bawwab/README.rst

 bawwab
 ======

-A web gateway to compute clusters.
+A web gateway to compute clusters, but really just a glorified SSH client.

 (This software is probably not very useful to you.
 It is heavily branded and has lots of hard-coded assumptions.)

+Depends on trash-cli, mashru3 on the target.

 Prerequisites
 -------------